Tatra marmot: Threats

 Until the 19th century, regular hunting of marmots was conducted in the Tatra Mountains, where their skins, meat, and fat were highly sought-after commodities.
 There was a particularly high demand for marmot fat due to its use in traditional medicine and the widespread belief in its miraculous healing properties.
 Marmot fat was used both externally and internally for various purposes, including the treatment of hernias.
 It was also given with milk to women in labor to facilitate childbirth and as a strengthener.
 Additionally, it was believed to heal wounds, treat swollen glands (lymph nodes), and alleviate coughs.
-Towards the end of the 19th century, when Zakopane gained status of a spa town, many tuberculosis patients sought "miraculous remedies" in the form of marmot fat.
+Towards the end of the 19th century, when Zakopane gained the status of a spa town, many tuberculosis patients sought "miraculous remedies" in the form of marmot fat.

 Marmot skins were used to cover horse collars or sold as fur to urban residents.
 However, the highlanders in the Podhale region did not use them to make their own clothing.
 Freshly removed marmot skins were applied to painful areas for rheumatism.
 Marmot meat was also considered the best among all game meats.

 In the second half of the 19th century, only refuges inaccessible to hunters remained.
 In 1881, only 30 individuals were inventoried on the Polish side of the Tatras, and by 1888, there were 35 individuals left.